addresscloud/terraform-aws-tile-service/README.md

 This module uses Amazon API Gateway and S3 to provision a RESTFul vector tile API suitable for consumption using modern mapping applications such as [MapLibre](https://maplibre.org/) and [Mapbox](https://www.mapbox.com/).
 API Gateway is particularly useful when advanced authorization configuration is required to protect non-public data sources.
 S3 provides a secure and scaleable storage backend and when used with API Gateway removes the need for any server-side logic or functions.
 This module is maintained by [Addresscloud]().

+### Alternatives

+These alternatives, which influenced the design of this module, should be considered if API Gateway features are not needed.

+- [CloudFront + S3](https://github.com/addresscloud/serverless-tiles) the cheapest way to self-host tiles
+- [TiTiler](https://github.com/developmentseed/titiler) supports multiple data types including rasters using Lambda functions
+- [MapTiler Cloud](https://www.maptiler.com/cloud/) excellent commercial solution when self-hosting is not required

 ## How To Use This Module

 Create a Terraform configuration that initialises the module and specifies the values of the variables as shown below.
 This will create a new S3 bucket and API Gateway instance.
 For further details see [examples/quickstart](examples/quickstart).